ZaBAOW/Inventation/README.md

   - describe how the invited user will interact with the site

-The creating user will enter Inventations homepage where they will choose to create a website.
-They will be redirected to a website creation page that will appear blank.
-The creation sidebar will appear automatically.
+The creating user will enter Inventations homepage where they will be presented with a form (username, password, first name, last name to fill out.
+After filling out the form they will then click on the "Create" button to finalize their user profile. **They will be redirected to a website creation page that will appear blank, or, they will need to click on a "Go to Page" button to get to their site.**(create a test for this)  The creation sidebar will appear automatically.
 The user will then begin choosing the features for their site.
 They will be able to experiment with the order of features to fit their look.
 When the website is finished, the user will be able to see a preview version of the site before publishing it (via herokuapp).
 When publishing